pavankalyan9233/gral/gral/design/GraphAnalyticsEngine.md

 and then for each rejected vertex its index in the original input body:

 u32      index
-...
+varlen   length of rejected key (or 0 for hash if hash was given) [u8]     bytes of rejected key (or hash if varlen was 0) ...

 and then for each vertex:

+varlen   length of key (or 0 if only hash given)
+[u8]     bytes of key (or hash if only hash given) varlen   length of data for this key
 [u8]     result data (depends on algorithm)
 ...
 ```